-Our son Dom is a funny, loving, intelligent boy who just happens to have autism.
+Blue Horizons for Autism hosted by JetBlue helped us get over something we have been terrified to even try before today.
+Our son, Dom, is a funny, loving, intelligent boy who just happens to have autism.
 Traveling has always been a struggle for him due to being confined for long periods of time as well as being in unfamiliar places.
 We have had to drive the almost 1,000 miles one way, to Ohio as well as Pennsylvania for vacations over the last several years because flying wasn’t an option, or so we thought.
 We’ve always thought “this would be so much easier if we could just fly” but because of the news stories about individuals having meltdowns or other problems on planes and getting kicked off or having other passengers yelling at them or even worse, having to have the plane make an emergency landing.
-Unfortunately flying has been something we have been terrified to even try.
-Until today!

 Blue Horizons for Autism is an event where JetBlue and Autism Speaks join forces to provide a practice traveling experience for families with a loved one on the autism spectrum.
 From the minute you step into the terminal they have staff and volunteers to guide you through the entire process of flying.
 From ticketing, security, to boarding ,there is someone there to offer assistance if your family member needs help.
 The experience has changed our views on flying with our son with autism!